batalova-kira/batalova-kira/README.md

 # 💫 Hello!
 I'm Kira!
- I'm an aspiring front-end developer 👋 <br><br>I'm diving into the world of web development with HTML, CSS, JavaScript, React, and TypeScript.
+ I'm an junior front-end developer 👋 <br><br>I'm diving into the world of web development with HTML, CSS, JavaScript, React, and TypeScript.
 Excited about learning, growing, and building awesome projects! 🚀🌟

 ## 🌐 Socials: